StivOstenberg/AWSTrycorder/README.md

 Going to "release" this version as it seems to work pretty reliably.
 It has some issues where sometimes after a scan, the tables are returned empty.

 This version is multithreaded, so it runs much faster than the prototype.

-Also, set up a website at "trycorder.stiv.com" where I can post some documentation and a precompiled executable.

 Some notes on Security:
   The Trycorder Scan Engine runs as a self hosted web application inside the Trycorder application.
 It runs on the 127.0.0 network of your computer so the UI can talk to it.
 At some point I will achieve a better understanding of the whole WCF hosted service, and I will decouple from the UI and allow remote access.
 At this point, be aware that other processes running locally on your system might be able to access the service.
 Not likely, but letting you know.